ezzbioinf/Marine-environmental-DNA-metabarcoding-data-analyses-practical-11-13-October-2023/README.md

 2. It will ask you to sign up with a GitHub account.
 If you don't have one, please get one at https://github.com/

-3. Once you are signed in to GitHub.com - click on the gitpod.io link above again.
+3. Once you are signed in to GitHub.com, click the gitpod.io link above again.
 It will try to launch a GITPOD workspace using your GitHub login.
 You can give GITPOD permission to access your GitHub account - it's safe and only asks for email info.
 Follow the GITPOD prompts to ensure you are a real human and won't misuse their resources.
 When it asks you to connect your LinkedIn, you can skip that - you will still get 50 hours :-)

 4. GITPOD will ask you to select which code editor and which machine size to start.
 The defaults are fine.